DigiBP/Team-Bananas/README.md

 1. How to deal with documents, i.e., each candiate has a CV (may be just simluate as a text field?)
 1. How to deal with emails / messages in the workflow (i.e., applicaiton received or rejected message).
 Shall we simulate a small email server such as mailcatcher?
 1. Based on the suggested list of "potentials for process improvements" further down, is the scope of the project enough / too much?

-### 🔍 Status Quo of the Business Process

- - Each job vacancy is a process instance
- - Each internal candidate interview scheduling & interviewing will be a subtask

 ### ❌ Problems in current process: